thegeekyb0y/sklearn-cheat/README.md

+### GaussianNB
-- **GaussianNB**: A Naive Bayes classifier based on applying Bayes' theorem with strong (naive) independence assumptions.
+A Naive Bayes classifier based on applying Bayes' theorem with strong (naive) independence assumptions.
 It is particularly effective for large datasets and works well with normally distributed features.

 ```python
 from sklearn.naive_bayes import GaussianNB
 from sklearn.model_selection import train_test_split